 11. Ginjinha cherry liqueur

-Another traditional Portuguese drink you have to try when visiting Portugal is the cherry liqueur known as Ginjinha (often shorted to Ginja).
+Another traditional Portuguese drink you have to try when visiting Portugal is the sour cherry liqueur known as Ginjinha (often shorted to Ginja).
+Often flavoured with cinnamon and cloves, it’s both sweet and strong.

-This tasty beverage is made from the sour Morello cherry and is particularly popular in the medieval city of Obidos, where it’s usually served in an edible chocolate cup.
+This tasty beverage is made from the sour Morello cherry and is particularly popular in the medieval city of Obidos, where it’s served in an edible chocolate cup.
+There are specialty Ginja bars in Lisbon, too – including Ginjinha Espinheira, which has been serving up the cherished brew since 1840.

 Where to buy Ginjinha